Elves in Middle-earth

 In J. R. R. Tolkien's writings, Elves are the first fictional race to appear in Middle-earth.
 Unlike Men and Dwarves, Elves do not die of disease or old age.
 Should they die in battle or of grief, their souls go to the Halls of Mandos in Aman.
 After a long life in Middle-earth, Elves yearn for the Earthly Paradise of Valinor, and can sail there from the Grey Havens.
 They are prominent in The Hobbit and The Lord of the Rings, and their history is described in detail in The Silmarillion.

 Tolkien derived Elves from mentions in the ancient poetry and languages of Northern Europe, especially Old English.
 These suggested to him that Elves were large, dangerous, beautiful, lived in wild natural places, and practised archery.
 He invented languages for the Elves, including Sindarin and Quenya.

 Tolkien-style Elves have become a staple of fantasy literature.
 They have appeared, too, in film and role-playing game adaptations of Tolkien's works.

 Origins

 Icelandic folklore

-The framework for J. R. R. Tolkien's conception of his Elves, and many points of detail in his portrayal of them, is thought by Haukur Þorgeirsson to have come from the survey of folklore and early modern scholarship about elves (álfar) in Icelandic tradition in the introduction to Íslenzkar þjóðsögur og æfintýri ('Icelandic legends and fairy tales').
-It covered stories from the 17th century onwards, noting that elves are the firstborn race; (Note: In its case, the other two races are the sea elves (mermen) and the Jüflings (of rocks and hills).) that they could marry humans; and that they lack an immortal soul.
+The framework for J. R. R. Tolkien's conception of his Elves, and many points of detail in his portrayal of them, is thought by Haukur Þorgeirsson to have come from the survey of folklore and early modern scholarship about elves (álfar) in Icelandic tradition in Jón Árnason's introduction to his Íslenzkar þjóðsögur og æfintýri ('Icelandic legends and fairy tales').
+It covered stories from the 17th century onwards, noting that elves are the firstborn race; (Note: In its case, the other two races are the sea elves (mermen) and the ljúflings (of rocks and hills).) that they could marry humans; and that they lack an immortal soul.
+The Tolkien scholar Tom Shippey writes that the Eddaic Hjaðningavíg provides a "master-text" for Tolkien's interpretation of the Elves, and in particular their "master-quality" of evasiveness.